 Site Design: The applicant proposes a 19-story residential building with 2 levels of underground parking.
-At its closest point, the building is set back 10.5 ft from the northern property line and 10 ft from the southern property line.
-The ground floor uses include retail on the western end of the building, the residential lobby, amenities and parking and loading in the mid-section, and residential units on the eastern end.
-While the retail entrances are located at the back of the sidewalk, the residential entrance is set back approximately 48.2 ft on South Eads Street.
+At its closest point, the building is set back 10.5 ft from the northern property line and 15 ft from the southern property line.
+The ground floor uses include retail on the western end of the building, the residential lobby, residential units and parking and loading in the midsection, and residential amenities on the eastern end.
+While the retail entrances are located at the back of the sidewalk, the main residential entrance is recessed approximately 49.8 ft on South Eads Street.
+Within this entrance recess, there is an approximately 600 sf retail patio, public seating and access to the east-west pathway along the north side of the site.
+While the east-west pathway will initially be private, upon completion of the future Richmond Highway alignment the pathway will serve as a publicly accessible east-west connection linking Richmond Highway and South Eads Street.
+There is also a secondary building entrance off Richmond Highway in the northeast corner of the building.
 A driveway and a single curb cut are located at the southwest corner of the site, which leads to the parking garage entrance and loading docks.
-The applicant also proposes an approximately 4,000 sf ground floor private terrace in the northeast corner of the site, which results in a portion of the Richmond Highway building frontage set back approximately 106.3 ft from the building face.
-The remainder of the Richmond Highway building frontage is approximately 18 ft from the existing Richmond Highway alignment and 6 to 8 ft from the future Richmond Highway alignment.
+The applicant also proposes an approximately 2,800 sf greenspace area in the northeast corner of the site, inclusive of a small private outdoor amenity area, as well as a small dog run area located at the driveway terminus.
+The Richmond Highway building frontage is approximately 17 ft from the existing Richmond Highway retaining wall and will be approximately 5 to 7 ft from the future Richmond Highway sidewalk.